Mike Francis (politician)

-Michael G. Francis is an American politician and businessman from Crowley, Louisiana.
+Michael Gordon Francis (born in 1946, Louisiana) is an American politician and businessman from Crowley, Louisiana.
 He is currently a member of the Louisiana Public Service Commission from the 4th district.
 Prior to his election to the Public Service Commission, he was the Chairman of the Republican Party of Louisiana from 1994 until 2000.

 Early life

 Francis was born in Jena, LaSalle Parish, Louisiana.
 He attended local public schools and Jena High School, graduating from the latter in 1964.
 In the 1960s he began working as a truck driver and drilling fluid engineer.
 He then moved to Crowley and founded his own drilling fluid company, Francis Drilling Fluids, in 1977.
 He married Sheila Stevens and had two sons with her.